Skip to main content

 • Compares boot measurements against known good values.

-• Can halt or alert if unauthorized changes are detected during startup.
+• Halt or alert if unauthorized changes are detected during startup.

 Hardware Security Module (HSM)